ManhTuan07/test_GAble/README.md

 ## Setup

-**Prerequisites:**
+**Precondition:**

-- Running Postgres DB at port 5432.
-Config username/password/database in application.yml
+- Postgres DB runs at port 5432.
+Change username/password/database in application.yml
 **Run:**
 - Open the project in IDE and run the project
 - Select 'dev' as active profile

-## URL

-- Please visit [GetCoins.html](http://localhost:8080/getcoins.html) to access the documentation

 ## Requirements

-- Create API [get_coins] to query data from coingecko server and return response with predefined structure
+- Create the API [get coins] to access data from the Coingecko server and provide a response with a preset structure.
-- This API must support in case of the api.coingecko.com is unreachable (network error, site is down, etc.)
+- When api.coingecko.com is unavailable, this API must provide backup functionality (network error, site is down, etc.)

 ## Explanations

-- The backend server's main feature is reformat the data provided by coin gecko.
-  It is also saving coins and currencies from coin server to later can query them again in case the coin server can't be reached.
-To support this, when booting up, the service will call to coin server to load all supported currencies.
-When coin server is down, the service can validate the requested currency and return existing coin data if it was loaded before.
+- The data provided by coin gecko is reformatted as the backend server's primary function.
+Additionally, it saves the coins and currencies from the coin server so that it can subsequently query them if the coin server cannot be contacted.
+To support this, the service will make a call to the coin server during startup in order to load all supported currencies.
+The service can verify the requested currency and, if the coin data was previously loaded, return it even if the coin server is down.
 - In case the database doesn't have data, a dummy object will be returned.
-- Also, other libraries were included, such as
-    - Flyway for Database migration, so that we can update database schema in a secure way.
-That's why _spring.jpa.hibernate.ddl-auto_ is set at _create_ to leverage this dependency.
-    - WebClient to support asynchronous web requests
-    - MapStruct to facilitate object mapping
-    - Spring OpenApi is included to generate API documentation for the web service.